Aubreymcfato/newclues/clues_.md

 ##b.
 A pocket full of homilies.

 [104](http://www.cluetrain.com/newclues/#104).
-We were going to tell you how to fix the Internet in four easy steps, but the only one we could remember is the last one: [profit](http://knowyourmeme.com/memes/profit).
+We were going to tell you how to fix Internet in four easy steps, but the only one we could remember is the last one: [profit](http://knowyourmeme.com/memes/profit).
 So instead, here are some random thoughts…

 [105](http://www.cluetrain.com/newclues/#105).
 We should be supporting the artists and creators who bring us delight or ease our burdens.